-If you have any queries with regard to treaties please contact the Treaty Section at 012 351 0872/0851/0837.
+If you have any queries with regard to treaties please contact the Treaty Section of the Department of International Relations and Cooperation (DIRCO) at 012 351 1000.

 For current information on trade statistics between South Africa

-and the United States, visit the web site of the Department
+and the United States, visit the website of the Department

-of Trade and Industry of South Africa
+of Trade, Industry and Competition of South Africa.

 Groups and Information